-The following article by Claudio Patricola on Feb.
-15, 2018 in Emerging Europe has been reprinted here in full.
+The following article by Balázs Horváth on May 17, 2018 in Hungary Today has been reprinted here in full.
 For access to the original article please click here.

 Dear reader!
 Have you heard of the Heroes’ Square in China?
 No?
 How about Vũng Tàu in Vietnam – famous for its American naval base – in the hidden corner of which lies the Buddhist stupa of Sándor Kőrösi Csoma?
 Haven’t heard of this either?
 And what about the Hungarian orphanage in Cambodia, whose buildings are crumbling but which is still in operation to this day?
 Well, if your answer is “no” again, come with me through these next few paragraphs to learn more about my 60-day journey travelling from Moscow to Bangkok by land, discovering and exploring Hungarian buildings, sculptures and people in Asia.